edemaine/svgink/README.md

    * `convert(input, output)` queues converting one filename to another, following by sanitizing the output.
 The input file should be SVG.
      The output format is determined from the file extension.
-     It returns a promise which resolves when the conversion and sanitization are complete.
+     It returns a promise which resolves to a `{stdout, stderr}` object when the conversion and sanitization are complete.
+     These give the string contents from Inkscape's stdout and stderr for this job, which you should print to display warnings and/or errors.
    * `run(job)` queues a given job.
 A job can be a string to send to Inkscape directly, or an object of the form `{input: 'input.svg', output: `output.pdf'}`, but scheduling a conversion in this way will skip sanitization.
-     Returns a promise which resolves when the job is complete.
+     Returns a promise which resolves to a `{stdout, stderr}` object when the job is complete.
    * `sanitize(output)` optionally sanitizes the given output filename.
      You could override this method to support custom sanitization behavior.
      It normally returns a promise.